LCC-CIT/CS133JS-CourseMaterials/LectureNotes/CS133JS-LN-W02-D1-Functions.md

 ### A simple function

-This function has on inputs and put's its output in an alert.
+This function has no inputs and put's its output in an alert.

 1. This is the function definition.